Returning to volunteering

 The organisation that you volunteer with should conduct a risk assessment with you to help you think through some of these issues.

-Some people are at higher risk from coronavirus.
+Some people are at higher risk from coronavirus and may want to pause volunteering outside of the home for the period of national lockdown.
 This could be because you:

 - are over the age of 70

-- have underlying health problems which mean you are at greater risk
+- have underlying health problems which mean you’re at greater risk

 - live with or care for someone who is more vulnerable.

 If you’re clinically extremely vulnerable, it’s even more important to be careful.
 The Government are advising that people who are clinically extremely vulnerable should shield and not leave the house for work or volunteering at the moment.

 We understand how important volunteering is for many people and that not being able to volunteer may be upsetting and disappointing.
 While it’s hard, it’s important to remember that these restrictions are not permanent and that you will be able to return to volunteering in the future.
 You may also want to explore volunteering opportunities which can be done from home, such as telephone befriending.

 If you do decide to continue volunteering outside the home, it’s important to take steps to stay safe.